Femicide: Turkey

 A gender-based discriminatory notion of honor is sometimes the cause of serious cases of health deterioration or mutilation among women in Turkey.
 According to the Report on Custom and Honor Killings by the country's General Directorate of Security, 1,028 custom and honor killings were committed between the years of 2003 and 2007.
-It is important, however, that according to the World Data Bank, femicide rates in Turkey were 0.9 women murdered due to violence against women per 100k women.
+It is important to note, however, that according to the World Data Bank, femicide rates in Turkey were 0.9 women murdered due to violence against women per 100k women.
 Which ranks it about the same femicide rate as Istanbul-convention ratifiers such as Germany & Austria, but still significantly higher than most of the other ratifiers.
 Since 2019, Turkeys femicide rate have seen a significant drop of 44.9%.

 According to the data of the General Directorate of Security covering killings in Turkey until 2007, honor killings happen predominantly in the Southeastern part of the country.
 The rates of murderers born in Eastern and Southeastern Anatolia are much higher than murderers born in other regions.
 With 24% of the murderers born in Southeastern Anatolia and 21% in Eastern Anatolia, they share the top spot.
 While in comparison, only 8% of the murderers are born in the Marmara region.
 Even though that region has the highest rate of honor killings, which means that the killings are primarily committed by people born outside that region.
 The reason behind this is the fact that honor killings are still receiving support in Eastern and Southeastern Anatolia.
 According to a survey in Diyarbakir, a city in Southeastern Anatolia, 40% of the respondents supported honor killing.
 In some court cases this has led the court to decide to send the entire family to prison.
 For example, in 2009, an entire Kurdish family was sent to prison for life, because they were involved in the honor killing of their daughter, who got pregnant after being raped.